 Double-click the CallAPITest action to open it in a separate tab.

-Then, click the Call to New Action drop-down arrow and select Call to Existing API Test/Action.
+Then, right-click the Editor and select Action > Call to Existing API Test/Action.

 In the Call to API Test/Action dialog, click browse , and browse to and select the MyFlightWebService test you created earlier in this tutorial.